Chibuikekenneth/Contact-management-app/README.md

 contact-manager
 ===============

-A simple JS contact management application
+A simple JS contact management application wch saves Data in the browser's local storage.